dprevost-LMI/JestExample/README.md

 ## TypeScript Configuration

 The project includes proper TypeScript declarations for all custom matchers in `src/types/jest-custom.d.ts`.
-This provides full IntelliSense support and type checking for your custom matchers.
+This file extends the `@jest/globals` module to provide full IntelliSense support and type checking for your custom matchers.

-**Note**: Due to Jest 30's updated type system, custom matchers currently require type assertions (`as any`) in test files.
-This is a temporary limitation while the Jest ecosystem adapts to the new typing approach.
+**Note**: Custom matchers require type assertions (`as any`) in test files when using `@jest/globals`.
+This is the standard approach for custom Jest matchers and ensures compatibility with Jest's type system while maintaining functionality.

+The custom matchers work seamlessly with the modern Jest typing system, providing excellent developer experience and type safety with the latest Jest features.

 ## Test Examples

 The test file (`src/__tests__/index.test.ts`) contains comprehensive examples of:

-- Basic Jest matchers with `@jest/globals`
+- Basic Jest matchers with explicit `@jest/globals` imports
 - Custom matchers in various scenarios
 - Asymmetric matchers with complex objects
 - Combining multiple custom matchers